iExecBlockchainComputing/iexec-sdk/README.md

 iexec.**dataset.generateEncryptionKey ()** => String

 > generate an encryption key to encrypt a dataset
-> Note: The key is a base64 encoded 256 bits string
+> _NB_: This method returns a base64 encoded 256 bits key

 _Example:_